Grey: Etymology

+The distinction between grey and gray spellings in usual Commonwealth and American English respectively developed c. the 20th century.

 In history and art

 Antiquity through the Middle Ages

-In antiquity and the Middle Ages, grey was the color of undyed wool, and thus was the color most commonly worn by peasants and the poor.
-It was also the color worn by Cistercian monks and friars of the Franciscan and Capuchin orders as a symbol of their vows of humility and poverty.
+In antiquity and the Middle Ages, grey was the colour of undyed wool, and thus was the colour most commonly worn by peasants and the poor.
+It was also the colour worn by Cistercian monks and friars of the Franciscan and Capuchin orders as a symbol of their vows of humility and poverty.
 Franciscan friars in England and Scotland were commonly known as the grey friars, and that name is now attached to many places in Great Britain.

 Renaissance and the Baroque

 During the Renaissance and the Baroque, grey began to play an important role in fashion and art.
-Black became the most popular color of the nobility, particularly in Italy, France, and Spain, and grey and white were harmonious with it.
+Black became the most popular colour of the nobility, particularly in Italy, France, and Spain, and grey and white were harmonious with it.

 Grey was also frequently used for the drawing of oil paintings, a technique called grisaille.
-The painting would first be composed in grey and white, and then the colors, made with thin transparent glazes, would be added on top.
-The grisaille beneath would provide the shading, visible through the layers of color.
+The painting would first be composed in grey and white, and then the colours, made with thin transparent glazes, would be added on top.
+The grisaille beneath would provide the shading, visible through the layers of colour.
 Sometimes, the grisaille was simply left uncovered, giving the appearance of carved stone.

-Grey was a particularly good background color for gold and for skin tones.
+Grey was a particularly good background colour for gold and for skin tones.
 It became the most common background for the portraits of Rembrandt van Rijn and for many of the paintings of El Greco, who used it to highlight the faces and costumes of the central figures.
-The palette of Rembrandt was composed almost entirely of somber colors.
-He composed his warm greys out of black pigments made from charcoal or burnt animal bones, mixed with lead white or a white made of lime, which he warmed with a little red lake color from cochineal or madder.
+The palette of Rembrandt was composed almost entirely of sombre colours.
+He composed his warm greys out of black pigments made from charcoal or burnt animal bones, mixed with lead white or a white made of lime, which he warmed with a little red lake colour from cochineal or madder.
 In one painting, the portrait of Margaretha de Geer (1661), one part of a grey wall in the background is painted with a layer of dark brown over a layer of orange, red, and yellow earths, mixed with ivory black and some lead white.
 Over this he put an additional layer of glaze made of mixture of blue smalt, red ochre, and yellow lake.
 Using these ingredients and many others, he made greys which had, according to art historian Philip Ball, "an incredible subtlety of pigmentation".
-The warm, dark and rich greys and browns served to emphasize the golden light on the faces in the paintings.
+The warm, dark and rich greys and browns served to emphasise the golden light on the faces in the paintings.